Hemantchaurasiya/DSA/binarySearch/bitonicArrayMaximum.md

-# Search Bitonic Array
+# Maximum in a Bitonic Array

 ---

-## Problem Overview
+## Problem Statement

-Given a bitonic array (an array that first increases and then decreases), the goal is to find a target element efficiently.
+Given a **bitonic array** (an array that first increases and then decreases), find the maximum element in the array.

 ---